 Never Settle Awards

-Welcome to the third year (2024) of the Never Settle Awards.
+Welcome to the second year of the Never Settle Awards.
 Read more about this year's nominees, and find links to voting below.

 You can read the first year announcement on the Martial Journal Website: here